mnovati/novagraph/README.md

-# novagraph
+# NovaGraph

-==SUMMARY OF FEATURES==
+##Summary and Purpose

+NovaGraph is a work in progress project trying to make it as fast as possible to setup a scalable, robust, flexible, and privacy-aware data model for almost any application.

+##Features

-1) graph storage abstraction (objects/entities and edges/associations between them)
+1. graph storage abstraction (objects w/ unique IDs and edges between them)
-2) built in privacy rules to protect all data within the abstraction
+2. low-level privacy and permissions rules, declerative style
-3) data model scales indefinitely in theory to any amount of data
+3. data model is meant to scale indefinitely
-4) utility functions to hook into a node.js server, including GraphQL-like query engine

-==ASSUMPTIONS==

-0) code is rough around the edges and not super well architected to support quick iteration
+4. queries based on GraphQL's query language

+##Limitations

+1. this project is an early work in progress/proof of concept
-1) only supports single DB SQL backend
+2. only supports a single SQL DB
-2) only supports AWS Cognito User Pool AND/OR Identity Pool for authentication
+3. only supports AWS Cognito for authentication
-3) only supports node.js/JS server integration
-4) ready to be used in production

-==WHAT IS THIS==
-This is a very generic graph storage for user facing applications.
-You will likely have users using your system who have profiles or accounts.
-And those users will interact with users and objects, and have various relationships to those objects (i.e. edges).
+4. there is little to no documentation for how to use a bunch of highly experimental features. it's not usable with help from someone who has set it up before.
+5. the APIs will frequently change and not be backwards compatible

+##What Exactly is This?
+NovaGraph a very generic graph storage for user facing applications.
+Graph data models can be used for almost any application.
+An Object is anything with a unique ID and a dictionary of data.
+An Edge is conection of a certain type between two Objects.
+For example, a user Profile with a name and other fields, would be an Object, and a friend edge between them would be an Edge.

+At a storage level, we essentially have a giant dictionary of all Objects, keyed off of their unique IDs.
+So any key-value/document store model and work with NovaGraph in theory.

 This also integrates some privacy and permission concepts, so that at a very low level, you can ensure that people can only access data they should see, rather than implementing those rules at a higher level.
+There are no limits to the complexity of privacy rules, making the system both easy to get going with, but usable for arbitrarily complex situations.

 Objects have a UUID uniquely identifying them globally.
 They also have a type (e.g. "profile") and a JSON encoded data field, which can store whatever serialable key-value pairs you want.

 Edges have a type (e.g. "follows"), the ID1 -> ID2 objects that they connect, and some optional minimal data for future use.

-There are much more sophisticated graph/node-edge storage models, query languages, etc... and this doesn't support any of those at this time.
-This is meant for people who want to get started quicky with a clean data model for their user facing app.

-==GETTING STARTED==

-A typical implementation will be ROUGHLY the following (more details to get it working, but very high level).
-This is meant to help you understand the abstraction and is not copy paste code.

-var NovaGraph = require(...);

-NovaGraph.DB.init({
-  host     : <domain>,
-  user     : <user>,
-  password : <password>,
-  database : <database>,
-  ssl      : { ca: fs.readFileSync('./setup/rds-ca-2015-root.pem') } // if using AWS RDS
-});

-NovaGraph.COGNITO.init({
-  region: <aws region>,
-  cognitoUserPoolId: <cognito pool>,
-  tokenUse: "access",
-  tokenExpiration: 3600000
-});

-NovaGraph.CONSTANTS.setObjects({
+###Getting Started

+1. checkout this code a git submodule in your project
+2. define some objects in a helper file, like this:

+    module.exports = {
     	0: {
     		name: 'Profile',
     		instance: GObject,
+    		types: {
+    			name: new GStringType(),
+    		},
+    		field_privacy: {
+    			name: {
+    				cansee: [new GAllowAllRule()],
+    				canmodify: [new GAllowAllRule()],
+    			},
+    		},
     		privacy: {
     			cansee: [new GAllowAllRule()],
     			canmodify: [new GAllowViewerObjectRule()],
-        cancreate: [new GDenyAllRule()],
+    			cancreate: [new GAllowAllRule()],
     		},
-      index: [], // index certain field
-      unique_index: ['cognito_username'], // indexes that are unique
+    		index: ['name'],
+    		unique_index: ['name'],
-      text_index: [
+    		text_index: {
-        0: ['field_name'], // full text search indexes
-      ],
-      geo_index: ['field_name'], // lat lng will be indexed for geo based queries },
- });
- NovaGraph.CONSTANTS.setEdges({
+    			0: ['name'],
+    		},
+    		root_id: null,
+    		api_name: 'profile',
+      },
+    }

+3. define some edges in a helper file, like this:

+	  module.exports = {
     	0: {
-      name: 'ProfileToFriend',
+    		name: 'Friends',
     		instance: GEdge,
     		privacy: {
-        cansee: [new GAllowAllRule],
+    			cansee: [new GAllowAllRule()],
-        canmodify: [new GAllowViewerEdgeRule(SOURCE)],
+    			canmodify: [new GAllowViewerObjectRule()],
-        cancreate: [new GAllowViewerEdgeRule(SOURCE)],
+    			cancreate: [new GAllowAllRule()],
     		},
 				from_type: [0],
 				to_type: [0],
-      reverse_edge: 'self',
+				reverse_edge: 'self'
+    		api_name: 'friend',
       },
-});

-NOTE: Some privacy rules are built in, others you can write easily in your own code.

-==USAGE==

-You'll like want to verify the identity of the caller.
-This will return a Viewer object that is required by all other callsites.
+    }

+3. create a new initialization helper file that looks something like this:

+   const NovaGraph = require('../lib/novagraph/index.js');
+   const KEYS = require('./keys.js');
+   const OBJECTS = require('./objects.js');
+   const EDGES = require('./edges.js');

-var viewer = await ViewerUtil.validate(new Cognito(DB), req);
+   var instance = null;

-This will confirm the viewer is who they say they are by looking at the 'token' field in the headers of the request.
-THIS REQUIRES THE VIEWER'S PROFILE OBJECT - the only object type forced by this module - TO CONTAIN THE COGNITO UUID IN IT'S DATA, under the key cognito_uuid.
-If you create a profile using the code in NovaGraph, this will be done and protected for you.

-To make DB queries see the DB file, but a sample fetch might look like: var result = await NovaGraph.DB.getObject(viewer, uuid_to_fetch_object_for);

-Objects and edges are wrapped in simple classes called GObject and GEdge.
+   module.exports = function() {
+     if (instance !== null) {
+       return instance;
+     }
+     instance = {
+       DB: new NovaGraph.DB({
+         client: 'mysql',
+         connection: {
+           host     : KEYS.DB_HOST,
+           user     : KEYS.DB_USER,
+           password : KEYS.DB_PASSWORD,
+           database : KEYS.DB_NAME,
+           ssl      : { ca: fs.readFileSync('./lib/novagraph/setup/rds-ca-2019-root.pem') },
+           connectionLimit: 20,
+         },
+         aws: {
+           bucket: KEYS.S3_BUCKET,
+           accessKey: KEYS.S3_ACCESS,
+           secretKey: KEYS.S3_SECRET,
+           region: KEYS.S3_REGION,
+           snsRegion: KEYS.SNS_REGION,
+         },
+       }),
+       Cognito: new NovaGraph.Cognito({
+         region: KEYS.COGNITO_REGION,
+         cognitoUserPoolId: KEYS.COGNITO_POOL,
+         cognitoIdentityPoolId: KEYS.COGNITO_IDENTITY,
+       }),
+       Constants: new NovaGraph.Constants({
+         objects: OBJECTS,
+         edges: EDGES,
+         status: {
+           VISIBLE: 0,
+           DELETED: 1,
+         },
+       }),
+       Error: NovaGraph.Error,
+     };
+     return instance;
+   };

+4. import your initialization helper and instantiate it